DreadmarchMil/Dreadmarch_Military_Roster/PRD.md

 - Success criteria: Players cannot add/edit/delete personnel; GMs have full CRUD access; mode persists between sessions

 **View Roster List**
-- Functionality: Display all characters/NPCs in a scannable list format with key information visible
+- Functionality: Display all characters/NPCs for the current unit in a scannable list format with key information visible
-- Purpose: Provides quick overview of all personnel in the unit
+- Purpose: Provides quick overview of all personnel in the selected unit
-- Trigger: Default view on application load
+- Trigger: Default view on application load or after switching units
-- Progression: App loads → Roster list displays → User scans personnel entries
+- Progression: App loads/unit switches → Roster list displays → User scans personnel entries for current unit
-- Success criteria: All saved characters display with name, rank, and role clearly visible
+- Success criteria: All saved characters for the current unit display with name, rank, and role clearly visible; subtitle shows "[Unit Name] Personnel List — Classified Access"

 **Add New Personnel**
-- Functionality: Create new character/NPC entry with essential fields (GM only)
+- Functionality: Create new character/NPC entry for the current unit with essential fields (GM only)
-- Purpose: Expand the roster with new personnel records
+- Purpose: Expand the roster with new personnel records for the selected unit
 - Trigger: GM clicks "Add Personnel" button
-- Progression: Click add button → Form dialog opens → Fill fields → Save → New entry appears in roster
+- Progression: Click add button → Form dialog opens → Fill fields → Save → New entry appears in current unit's roster
-- Success criteria: New personnel entry persists and displays correctly in the roster list; button hidden for players
+- Success criteria: New personnel entry persists in the current unit's roster and displays correctly; button hidden for players

 **Edit Personnel**
 - Functionality: Modify existing character/NPC information (GM only)